 Fitting Tomato Soup Into a Low-Carb Diet

-If you're following a restricted low-carb diet -- one that requires you stick to 20 net carbs per day, like the Atkins 20 Phase 1 diet -- you may struggle to add tomato soup to your meal plan.
-A single serving of plain tomato soup will take up -- or exceed -- your carb "budget" for the day, so you won't have "room" in your diet for other sources of carbs, like fibrous vegetables.
+If you're following a restrictive low-carb diet — like a ketogenic diet that sets a limit of 50 grams of carbohydrates a day or Phase 1 of the Atkins 20 Diet, which requires that you stick to 20 to 25 grams of net carbs per day — traditional tomato soup may not fit into your meal plan.
+A single serving of plain commercial tomato soup will take up a good portion (if not all) of your carb budget for the day, which means you'll have no allotment left for other healthy sources of carbs, like fibrous vegetables.

-If you're following a more permissive diet, though -- one that allows 50 grams of carbs or more -- you can easily plan to include tomato soup in your meal plans.
-While the soup will still take up a significant chunk of your carb budget, you can forgo other starchy foods -- like potatoes or grains -- and fill out your diet with low-carb veggies to avoid exceeding your carb allowance.
-And if you're allowed 100 or more grams of carbs each day, you can likely pair your soup with a carb-heavy side or topping, like croutons, as long as the rest of your meals are low in carbs.
+If you're following a more liberal low-carb diet, though — one that allows 50 to 100 grams of carbohydrates a day, for example — you can easily include tomato soup in your meal plans.
+Just plan to forgo other starchy foods, like potatoes or white bread, and fill out your diet with low-carb veggies to avoid exceeding your carb allowance.

-While store-bought tomato soup has a moderate helping of carbs, you can make a lower-carb alternative at home.
-Forgo dairy cream -- which contains natural sugar, in the form of lactose -- and make your soup with creamy coconut milk, which has just half a gram of carbohydrate per tablespoon.
-Use a food processor to blend 1/2 cup of crushed tomatoes with a tablespoon of coconut milk, a slice of onion and 1/2 cup of chicken broth, then heat it up for a soup that has just 8 grams of net carbs per serving.
+You can also forgo the dairy and make a delicious tomato soup with creamy coconut milk.
+(Both heavy cream and coconut milk have just half a gram of carbohydrates per tablespoon, but coconut milk has fewer calories and less saturated fat.)
+Use a food processor to blend 1/2 cup of crushed tomatoes with a tablespoon of coconut milk, a slice of onion and 1/2 cup of chicken broth, then heat it up for a soup that has just 8.5 grams of net carbs per serving, according to the USDA.

-Ditch the grilled cheese and croutons and instead serve your soup garnished with Parmesan cheese with a fried egg on the side.
-Or make a low-carb "soup and sandwich" lunch by pairing your soup with lettuce wraps -- sturdy romaine leaves stuffed with low-carb sandwich ingredients like turkey breast, spinach and mustard.
+You can also ditch the grilled cheese and croutons and instead top your soup with Parmesan cheese and serve it with a fried egg on the side.
+Or make a low-carb "soup and sandwich" lunch by pairing your soup with lettuce wraps — sturdy romaine leaves stuffed with low-carb sandwich ingredients like turkey breast, spinach and mustard.